Java Clean Code - How to Write Clean Code in Java?

 A Java build tool is a command-line utility or program that automates the compiling process.
 In fact, processes like assembling and deploying the software are also automated using Java build tools.
 Build tools also help in package management(for project structure), dependency handling, etc. Some popular Java build tools are Apache Maven, SBT, Gradle, and Apache Ant with Ivy.

 Even though you can follow your pattern, several Java build tools advise a specific structure for your project.
 One such build tool is Maven.
 Maven suggests some folders we should create and include in our project structure.
-So let's have a look at the project structure that Maven suggests.
+So, let's have a look at the project structure that Maven suggests.

 • src/main/java: It contains the source files of your project.
 You can identify it as the sub-folder is main in this case.

-• src/test/resources: It contains the test resource files of your project.
-You can identify it as the sub-folder is test in this case, also.
+• src/test/resources: Contains the test resource files of your project.
+In this case, you can also identify it as the sub-folder is test.

 As you can see, the files in this type of project structure are properly segregated as application and testing codes and resources.
 If not Maven, you can choose from other such project structures available for Java according to your requirements.
-Now we are going to see the second point i.e. Naming.
+Now we are going to see the second point, i.e. Naming.

 2. Proper Naming